All Articles

 Unlike a final invoice, a proforma invoice is not a demand for payment.
 Instead, it acts as a planning and confirmation document that helps buyers secure internal approvals and sellers prepare for fulfilment.
 Businesses commonly use proforma invoices in B2B transactions, exports, custom orders, or projects where costs and timelines need to be agreed upon in advance.

 When proforma invoices lock in costs before fulfilment, access to timely capital becomes critical.
-Recur Swift offers collateral-free funding of up to ₹10 Cr, with quick term-sheet turnaround.
+Recur Club offers collateral-free funding of up to ₹10 Cr, with quick term-sheet turnaround.

 Types of Proforma Invoices